SMALL PRESSES

 • Check the hybrid’s other claims.
 Does it really work with a distributor (as opposed to a wholesaler like Ingram)?
 Can it really get its books into brick-and-mortar stores?
 Does it really do the marketing it promises?

-• Search for complaints; Absolute Write’s Bewares, Recommendations, & Background Check forum is a good place to start.
+• Search for complaints.
+Absolute Write’s Bewares, Recommendations, & Background Check forum is a good place to start.
 Contact Writer Beware; we may have heard something.

 Vanity Publishers in Small Press Clothing

-A book purchase requirement.
-Some publishers include a clause in their contracts requiring you to buy a specific quantity of finished books–from less than a hundred to several thousand copies, often at a paltry discount.
-This can be more expensive than straightforward vanity publishing
+– A book purchase requirement.
+Some vanity publishers require you to buy a quantity of finished books–from a few hundred to several thousand copies, often at a paltry discount.
+This can be be spun as “investing” in your success as an author–but the bottom line is that you are giving your publisher cash in order to be published.

-A sales guarantee.
+– A sales guarantee.
 If your book doesn’t sell X number of copies within X amount of time, you must agree to buy the difference.
 Most authors have an over-optimistic idea of the sales they can achieve, and figure they’ll never have to pay up–but vanity publishers’ nonexistent marketing and distribution ensures that they’re usually wrong.

 This is an especially tricky variation on the pay-to-publish scheme, because it allows the publisher to claim that it’s not asking you for cash.
 But it’s not an author’s job to be a salesperson for his or her own books–that’s what the publisher is supposed to do.

-Pressure to buy your book yourself.
+– Pressure to buy your book yourself.
 The publisher may not contractually require you to purchase your own book–indeed, it may make a big deal of telling you that you don’t have to buy anything.
 Even so, it will put you under heavy buying pressure–for instance, providing an Author Guide that extols the financial benefit of buying your own book for resale, or bombarding you with special incentives such as extra discounts or contests for the month’s top seller.

-A variety of other sneaky techniques.
+– A variety of other sneaky techniques.
 Some examples from Writer Beware’s complaint files: requiring authors to pay for publisher-sponsored conferences or workshops or publicity opportunities or “author universities”; requiring authors to sell ads that are included in the company’s books; hawking company stock to authors, despite the lack of an appropriate license; requiring authors to hire the publisher’s staff to perform various adjunct services.
 The permutations are endless.

 A Special Warning: Solicitation by Publishing and Marketing Scams